-J. The requirement of a written inspection report, plan review report or other related documentation may be waived by the executive director and the chairperson, upon consultation with the State Fire Marshal and/or local fire marshal, when, in the opinion of the executive director and the chairperson, compliance with this requirement would impose a hardship on the applicant and/or the authority having enforcement jurisdiction.
+J. The requirement of a written inspection report, plan review report or other related documentation may be waived by the Executive Director and/or the Chairperson, upon consultation with the State Fire Marshal and/or local Fire Marshal, when, in the opinion of the Executive Director and the Chairperson, compliance with this requirement would impose a hardship on the applicant and/or the authority having enforcement jurisdiction.

-K. Any person, other than an attorney at law, who signs an application form or appears before the Board at an appeal hearing as an authorized representative, shall provide the Board of Appeal & Review with a letter of authorization signed by the owner of the subject facility unless this requirement is waived by the Board.
+K. Any person, other than an attorney at law, who signs an application form or appears before the Board at an appeal hearing as an authorized representative, shall provide the Board of Appeal and Review with a letter of authorization signed by the owner of the subject facility unless this requirement is waived by the Board.

-A. The Board of Appeal & Review shall make a good faith effort to schedule all hearings within thirty (30) days of the receipt of a completed application sent to the Board by registered mail, regular mail, electronically or hand delivered.
-The filing of a fire board administrative appeal shall automatically stay further enforcement action by the AHJ and the building and/or process under appeal shall be considered in compliance with the code while on appeal, until the case is heard or abatement procedures are implemented.
+A. The Board of Appeal and Review shall make a good faith effort to schedule all hearings within thirty (30) days of the receipt and filing of a completed application sent to the Board by registered mail, regular mail, electronically or hand delivered.
+The filing of a Fire Board administrative appeal shall automatically stay further enforcement action by the AHJ and the building and/or process under appeal shall be considered in compliance with the Code while on appeal, until the case is heard or abatement procedures are implemented.
 However, where the AHJ advises that such an automatic stay would endanger the public and/or the owner’s tenants or employees, the chairman of the board, or his or her designee may, for such good cause shown, suspend the automatic stay pending review by the full board at the next scheduled hearing date.

-B. Completed applications shall be scheduled, as far as practicable, in the order they were received by the Board of Appeal & Review.
-Multiple hearings from the same jurisdiction may be consolidated on a single hearing date in an effort to promote the efficient use of state and municipal resources.
+B. Completed applications shall be scheduled, as far as practicable, in the order they were received by the Board of Appeal and Review.
+Multiple hearings from the same jurisdiction may be consolidated on a single hearing date in an effort to promote the efficient use of State and municipal resources.
 Requests for expedited hearings, as outlined in § 1.7.2(C) of this Part, shall be given priority.

-C. For good cause shown, a completed application may be scheduled for an expedited hearing by the executive director and the chairman, upon the request of the applicant and/or the AHJ, any state or municipal official and/or a court of competent jurisdiction.
+C. For good cause shown, a completed application may be scheduled for an expedited hearing by the Executive Director and/or the Chairman, upon the request of the applicant and/or the AHJ, any State or municipal official and/or a court of competent jurisdiction.

 D. For the purposes of § 1.7.2(C) of this Part, some examples of good cause would be hearings which may directly or indirectly result in the issuance or denial of a building permit, a certificate of occupancy, a license, major funding, and hearings which, if delayed, would significantly interfere with a set construction schedule or a real estate closing.

-E. The chairman may delegate a subcommittee of the Board of Appeal & Review to conduct a hearing and take testimony from the petitioner.
+E. The Chairman may delegate a subcommittee of the Board of Appeal and Review to conduct a hearing and take testimony from the petitioner.

-F. A subcommittee shall consist of three or more Board of Appeal & Review members accompanied by the executive director.
+F. A subcommittee shall consist of three (3) or more Board of Appeal and Review members accompanied by the Executive Director.

 G. A subcommittee meeting may be administrative or onsite in nature.
-An administrative subcommittee meeting may involve the scheduling of cases, drafting of rules and regulations and/or the day-to-day administration of the office.
+An administrative subcommittee meeting may involve the scheduling of cases, drafting of Rules and Regulations and/or the day-to-day administration of the office.
 An onsite subcommittee meeting involves a physical tour of the subject facility with notice to both the applicant and the authority having enforcement jurisdiction.
-The notes of the executive director, along with any tape recordings, shall serve as the record of the subcommittee meeting.
+The notes of the Executive Director, along with any audio recordings, shall serve as the record of the subcommittee meeting.

-I. If the applicant is aggrieved by the subcommittee’s recommendations, as accepted, modified and/or rejected by the decision rendered by the Board of Appeal & Review, the applicant shall have the right to petition the Board of Appeal & Review, within thirty (30) days of the mailing date of the rendered decision.
-The applicant shall thereupon be scheduled for hearing before the full Board of Appeal & Review.
+I. If the applicant is aggrieved by the subcommittee’s recommendations, as accepted, modified and/or rejected by the decision rendered by the Board of Appeal and Review, the applicant shall have the right to petition the Board of Appeal and Review, within thirty (30) days of the mailing date of the rendered decision.
+The applicant shall thereupon be scheduled for de novo hearing before the full Board of Appeal and Review.